Ricardo Arroyo (politician): Bullying allegation

-In April of 2023, a city council attorney filed an internal complaint against Arroyo and fellow councilors Julia Mejia and Kendra Lara accusing all three of bullying and lambasting her during an April meeting.
+In April 2023, a city council attorney filed an internal complaint against Arroyo and fellow councilors Julia Mejia and Kendra Lara accusing all three of bullying and lambasting her during an April meeting.
 Arroyo's version of events differed “The entirety of this exchange was between myself and Councilor Ed Flynn on the floor, on video, in front of media and the public,” he said in a statement.
 He said his remarks were directed only at Flynn, and were not discriminatory towards O’Donnell.
 Because the back-and-forth occurred during a council recess, the cameras were turned off and it was not captured on video.
 A Boston Globe report from the meeting describes Flynn and Arroyo having a “frosty exchange.”
-The complaint was leaked to the Boston Herald in August of 2023 during the three Councilors' re-election campaigns, leading to the public revelation that due to geotag location data embedded in the photographs of the complaint that were leaked it could be traced to City Council President Ed Flynn's home.
+The complaint was leaked to the Boston Herald in August 2023 during the three Councilors' re-election campaigns, leading to the public revelation that due to geotag location data embedded in the photographs of the complaint that were leaked it could be traced to City Council President Ed Flynn's home.